enqueuer-land/enqueuer/docs/instructions/README.md

 ###### Run it:

     $ nqr configFile.yml
+or

+    $ nqr -a testFile.yml

 #### Configuration file
-A configuration file must be used always.
-I said ALWAYS.
-I mean it.
+To save you sometime, a configuration file may be used.
 They tell how **enqueuer** should proceed.
 Which tests will be executed, log-level, generated files.
 You get the picture.
 This file look like this: ![config-file](https://github.com/lopidio/enqueuer/blob/develop/docs/images/readme-config.png "config-file.yml")